30+ Lies You Were Told as a Kid—That You Probably Still Believe

 Cavemen lived in caves

-To fully unpack this lie, we need to define "cavemen" a bit better.
-There actually isn't such a thing as "cavemen"—it's an old-fashioned term people use when referring to hunter-gatherers and early farmers of the Stone Age.
-Caves were certainly used during the Paleolithic era as burial spots.
-Cave walls were used for artwork and they were frequently cooked in.
+To fully unpack this lie, we need to define “cavemen” a bit better.
+There actually isn’t such a thing as “cavemen”—it’s an old-fashioned term people use when referring to hunter-gatherers and early farmers of the Stone Age.
+Caves were certainly used during the Paleolithic era as burial spots, and for cooking, with cave walls used for artwork.
 There is evidence that caves were used as shelters during storms, but wild animals at this time would have also been using those caves as shelter.
-So, sleeping and living in those caves when a hyena or bear might be hiding further inside would not have been a great plan.
-Stone Age families did live in camps of "bender huts," which were huts of hazelwood bent into circles and covered in animal skins.
-By the end of the Stone Age, people were beginning to build larger wooden structures as halls to congregate in.
+So, sleeping and living in those caves when a hyena or bear might be hiding deeper inside would not have been a great plan.
+Stone Age families did live in camps of “bender huts,” which were huts of hazelwood bent into circles and covered in animal skins.
+By the end of the Stone Age, people were beginning to build larger wooden structures such as halls to congregate in.

 Are you a certified history buff?
-Find out the history questions people always get wrong!
+Check out these history questions people always get wrong!

 The North pole is on the North side of the planet